-Concrete bird baths are easy to find, durable and convenient, but they aren't always the best choice for backyard birders.
-Understanding the pros and cons of concrete baths can help you choose the best bird bath for your backyard flock.
+Concrete bird baths are easy to find, durable, and convenient, but they aren't always the best choice for backyard birders.
+Understanding the pros and cons of concrete baths can help you choose the best bird bath for your flock.

 About Concrete Bird Baths

-Molded concrete bird baths are popular designs for many backyards and gardens, and they come in a wide range of styles and designs.
+Molded cast stone and concrete bird baths are popular designs for many yards and gardens, and they come in a wide range of styles and designs.
 Pedestal bird baths are the most popular and include a concrete pillar base and detachable basin.
 Ground level concrete baths are also available, and are just the basin without the pedestal.

 Basic gray is the most common color for concrete baths, though they can be painted in different shades if desired.
-Tinted concrete can also be used, and different colors include ivory, black or gray with crushed mosaic chips for a multi-colored, textured effect.
+Tinted concrete can also be used, and different colors include ivory, black, or gray, and some concrete mixes even include crushed mosaic chips for a multi-colored, textured effect.

 There is a staggering range of designs for concrete bird baths, from simple, plain baths to elaborately carved motifs.
 Popular designs include: